bimarakajati/One-Piece-Character-Classifier-using-Transfer-Learning/README.md

-# 🍖 One Piece Character Classifier Using Transfer Learning
+# 🍖 One Piece Character Classifier using Transfer Learning

 This project implements a character classifier for the popular anime One Piece using transfer learning techniques.
 The classifier can identify 18 different characters from the series with high accuracy, making it a valuable tool for fans and developers working on One Piece related projects.